From unemployment to QA Engineer

 Despite a bright start to working life as an assistant asset manager, back in 2023 she was forced to quit her job due to a disability worsened by the challenges of the pandemic.
 Suddenly, things weren’t looking too great.

 But time to recover also meant time to rethink her career.
 And, by then, gaming had sparked an interest in jobs in quality assurance.
-Indeed, Jo was intrigued by the concept of the Game Academy “bootcamp” opening doors to opportunities in the gaming industry.
+Indeed, Jo was intrigued by the opportunity of the Game Academy Bootcamp opening doors to a future role in the digital industries.

-In April this year, she enrolled on the course.
-Just weeks before its completion, the 28-year-old started her new job as a junior quality assurance engineer/tester with Manchester-based CONDUCTR.
+Jo enrolled in a course in April and within weeks, the 28-year-old started a new job as a junior quality assurance engineer/tester with Manchester-based CONDUCTR.

-And, already, she’s hoping one day she’ll be able to mentor other women interested in a similar path.
+Jo is now hoping one day to mentor other women interested in a similar path.

 Jo said: “It’s great to feel I’m finally where I belong and I’d definitely recommend the Game Academy Bootcamp, even to people who aren’t that into gaming.